toptal/chewy/README.md

 # Chewy

-Chewy is an ODM and wrapper for [the official Elasticsearch client](https://github.com/elastic/elasticsearch-ruby).
+Chewy is an ODM (Object Document Mapper), built on top of the [the official Elasticsearch client](https://github.com/elastic/elasticsearch-ruby).

 ## Table of Contents